Investors in SINA Corp have been on a roller coaster ride for quite some time. For the last 8 months, that’s been including me.

 Football fans, media members, and stock market participants all tend to overemphasize the relevance of recent events and get overly influenced by negative sentiment, and this causes inaccurate assumptions and extrapolations, both in football and in stocks.
 In the market, this is how stocks get mispriced.

-In my last Note on Mohnish Pabrai’s book, The Dhandho Investor, I talked about how value investors should look for high-uncertainty, low-risk situations.
+In my last article on Mohnish Pabrai’s book, The Dhandho Investor, I talked about how value investors should look for high-uncertainty, low-risk situations.
 Due to SINA’s current pricing and uncertainties of what lies ahead, I believe this is such a scenario.

 At the current market cap of $2.70 billion, we are paying 14.40 times forward earnings excluding net cash and marketable securities of $900 million and amazingly 0.98 times the book value.
 At this price, the market basically assumes that management will generate subpar returns on invested capital going forward, directly contrary to the trend delivered over the last five years.
 This is quite atypical with capital-light, profitable businesses.